-As the Pacific Northwest and the Northeast endure dangerous heat waves, it's important to know how to keep yourself safe, like learning the symptoms of heat stroke and heat exhaustion.
+As extreme heat hits the Northeast and parts of the Midwest, South and Pacific Northwest, it's important to know how to keep yourself safe, like learning the symptoms of heat stroke and heat exhaustion.

 Here are tips from the Centers for Disease Control and Prevention: